Sex workers' rights: Advocacy

 Sex worker activists, including many libertarian organizations such as the Reason Foundation and the Libertarian Party in the United States, argue that sex workers should have the same basic human and labor rights as other working people.
 According to Jacqueline Comte, there are three different stances when it comes to the issues around sex work: abolitionism, sex-positive feminism, and decriminalization.
 She argues that decriminalization is the best stance based on her found research.
 This will allow for better working conditions, police protection, and less violence against sex workers.

 In June 2014, the Government of Canada tried to pass Bill C. 36, which would criminalize the purchase or advertising of sexual services.
-Organizations like Stella L'amie de Maimie tried to put pressure to vote against the bill.
-This is an organization that is fighting for sex workers to have a voice and to have the same rights to health and security as everyone else.
+Organizations like Stella l'amie de Maimie tried to put pressure on people to vote against the bill.
 They argue that criminalization will have negative impacts, like increased violence, more coercion, and human trafficking.
 Part of this organization is about free condom distribution and information and tools by and for sex workers.

-Sonagachi is a project in India that is well known for its HIV prevention.
-They promote consistent condom use which has resulted in significant decreases in sexually transmitted infection (STIs).
-This project's focus is on promoting and protecting the sex worker's human and labor rights.
+Sonagachi is a project in India that is known for its HIV prevention.
+They promote consistent condom use.

-The three tactics that they, and other advocacy groups, use for their goal are: